Nagios Tutorial for Beginners: What is, Installation, Architecture

 - Disadvantages of Using Nagios

-Here, are Important reasons to use Nagios monitoring tool are:
+Here, are the important reasons to use Nagios monitoring tool:

 - Detects all types of network or server issues